Adaptive estimating function inference for non-stationary determinantal point processes: Estimating functions based on joint intensities

 \section{Estimating functions based on joint intensities}

 A point process $\bfX$ on $\R^d$, $d \ge 1$, is a locally finite random subset of $\R^d$.
-For $B\subseteq \R^d$, we let $N(B)$ denote the random number of points in $\bfX \cap B$.
+For $B\subseteq \R^d$, we let $N(B)$ denote the random number of points in $\bfX \cap B$ and $|B|$ the Lebesgue measure of $B$.
 That $\bfX$ is locally finite means that $N(B)$ is finite almost surely whenever $B$ is bounded.
 The so-called joint intensities of a point process are described in Section~\ref{sec:joint}.
 In this paper we mainly focus on determinantal point processes, detailed in Section~\ref{sec:asymptoticres}.
 A prominent feature of determinantal point processes is that they have known joint intensity functions of any order.